 That leaves me with the digital ear thermometer which, I think, has the best combination of accuracy, ease-of-use, and minimal intrusiveness.
 I like the Braun Ear Thermometer which delivers FAST results (about 3 seconds) with barely any protest.
-I loved that I could easily take Max’s temperature multiple times a day.
+With this device, I could easily take Max’s temperature multiple times a day.

-Even now, if Max seems to be running too warm, I can pop in the thermometer for a quick read.
+Even now, if Max seems to be running too warm, I just pop in the thermometer for a quick read.

 5. Breastfeed.
 Non-stop.

 Ok, so this only applies to moms who are breastfeeding (obviously), but this is one area where breastfeeding women have a HUGE advantage.
 I’m not starting a formula vs. breast is best debate as I did both.
 I’m just stating facts: Breastmilk contains antibodies that are tailored made for baby.
 When a baby gets sick and a breastfeeding mother is exposed to those pathogens, her body will produce antibodies in the breastmilk to fight those pathogens.
 It’s actually pretty cool stuff when you think about it.

 6. Call your pediatrician but don’t go in unless you have to.

 Your pediatrician will ask you a series of questions to assess the extent of your baby’s illness.
 The thing is, most colds and the flu are viral.
 What that means is there is no cure.
 The only thing a doctor can do is provide relief for the baby’s symptoms, e.g. prescribe Infant Tylenol or Advil.

 Max’s pediatrician told us not to come in because it wasn’t worth taking my not-so-seriously-sick infant into a waiting room and expose him to potentially very-seriously-sick children.